MLGnotCOOL/mlgnotbot/README.md

 pip install yt_dlp
 pip install asyncio
 ```
-* install ffmpeg:
+* install ffmpeg: go search it urself
-(add to path and the path should look like C:/Program Files (x86)/ffmpeg/bin/ffmpeg.exe)
+then change the "main_file_path" in main.py to your path
+and also change the "ffmpeg_path" in music_cog.py to your path

 ---